Fig1-ai/clickup-claude-cli/README.md

 - 👤 Check authenticated user
 - 📊 **NEW:** Detailed task tables with descriptions, comments, and subtasks
 - 👥 **NEW:** View tasks for specific team members
+- 💬 **NEW:** Natural Language Processing interface - talk to ClickUp naturally!
 - 🤖 Seamless integration with Claude CLI

 ## Prerequisites